 We have looked at lines in previous articles above.
 Those that lead your eyes to an interesting area of your image, or the edges of the objects in the frame.

 A great way to show depth in your 2-dimensional images is to use these converging lines.

 It helps to give the scene a location or a direction.
 They also offer an impression of stability to the image as it runs parallel to the ground that we stand upon.

 A horizontal line can be boring on its own, especially when unbroken.
 The horizon is a perfect example.

 Vertical lines are not as important as horizontal ones.
 Yet they are still good compositional tools.

-Vertical lines are great at complimenting horizontal ones as they add contrast to the scene.
+Vertical lines are great at complimenting horizontal ones.
+They add contrast to the scene.

-Our tip here is that if you are focusing on vertical lines, photograph in a portrait or vertical orientation.
-This will help you convey those lines and importance of the object.
+Our tip here is that if you are focusing on vertical lines, photograph in a vertical orientation.

 Read our article here on how to use vertical lines to your benefit.

-Fixing The Errors
+Fixing Composition Errors

-With so many different forms of photography composition to choose from, it is hard to make the right choice for the scene.
+There are many different forms of photography composition to choose from.
+It is hard to make the right choice.
+Every scene needs something specific.

-Some rules fit some areas yet they won’t fit others.
+Some rules fit some areas, yet they won’t fit others.
 One of the biggest problems that people seem to have is in connection with weighted images.

-Beginners tend to try and weigh both sides equally.
+Beginners tend to try and weigh both sides.
 What you will find it that this style of composition favours neither side.
 So it subtracts from the image.

-Some buildings are immediately leading lines if you shoot from down-up.
+Some buildings are leading lines if you shoot from down-up.
 The converging lines disappear into the sky, leading your eye into a clever use of negative space.

 One of the most important tips on what to look out for is to capture the details.
 Look closer at the building and in a way that most people wouldn’t.